Whatever your situation, there’s support available.

 Your address appears on the electoral roll.
 If you think this could put your family at risk, you can register as a silent elector.
 Contact the Australian Electoral Commission to do this.
 Read more about silent electors on the Australian Electoral Commission website.

 You can learn about online safety on the eSafety Commissioner website.

 They have information and resources that can help you:

 The eSafety Commissioner has easy to read online safety advice with images to support the key messages.
 Read more about ‘Help in Easy Read format’ on the eSafety Commissioners website.

 It’s important you keep your myGov sign in details private.
 If you share sign in details with anyone, you should change them immediately.
-Read more about security and myGov.
+Read more about privacy and security with myGov.

 My Health Record

 Information uploaded to your or your child’s My Health Record can contain contact information such as your address.
 If this could put your family at risk call the My Health Record System Operator on 1800 723 471.
 They can discuss your options with you.
 Read more about the My Health Record System Operator on the My Health Record website.